 f.
 Apply Perdure P72, polyaspartic topcoat with non-skid additive if necessary

-Flooring Packages for DIY Enthusiasts – https://duraamen.com/shop/floor-packages/urethane-modified-concrete-floor-package/
+Flooring Packages for DIY Enthusiasts – https://duraamen.com/shop/floor-kits/urethane-modified-concrete-floor-kit/